nf-core/phaseimpute

 QUILT is an R and C++ program for rapid genotype imputation from low-coverage sequence using a large reference panel.
 The required inputs for this program are bam samples provided in the input samplesheet (--input

-) and a csv file with the genomic chunks (--chunks
+) and a CSV file with the genomic chunks (--chunks

 ).

-The csv provided in --posfile
+The CSV file provided in --posfile

 The csv provided in --chunks